opendistro-for-elasticsearch/opendistro-build/release-notes/opendistro-for-elasticsearch-release-notes-1.13.0.md

 Open Distro for Elasticsearch 1.13.0 includes the following breaking changes, features, enhancements, bug fixes, infrastructure, documentation, maintenance, and refactoring updates.

 ## BREAKING CHANGES
+* We have renamed all the Open Distro For Elasticsearch Plugins, Clients and Drivers with kebab-case naming convention.
+You can find the full list of names [here](https://opendistro.github.io/for-elasticsearch-docs/docs/install/plugins/#plugin-compatibility).

 ### Index Management
 * Removes support of "index.opendistro.index_state_management.policy_id" setting ([#357](https://github.com/opendistro-for-elasticsearch/index-management/pull/357))